Prompting Strategies

 Use search before chat

-codebase_search is significantly cheaper and faster than codebase_consultant.
+semantic_search and grep_search are significantly cheaper and faster than chat.
 Use search for lookups and locating code.
-Reserve chat for synthesis and analysis.| Tool | Best for | Relative cost |
+Reserve chat for synthesis and analysis.If your agent supports subagents and you need maximum reliability or depth, prefer a subagent-driven workflow built on semantic_search and grep_search instead of jumping straight to chat.| Tool | Best for | Relative cost |

 |---|---|---|

-get_data_sources | Listing repos, checking status | Minimal |
+get_data_sources | Listing repos, checking status | Minimal (low with query, which runs an AI relevance filter) |

-codebase_search | Finding code, locating files | Low |
+semantic_search / grep_search | Finding code, locating evidence | Low |

-codebase_consultant | Explanations, analysis, reviews | Higher |
+chat | Explanations, analysis, synthesized answers | Higher |

 Write focused queries